Riley Adams Player Props: Nationals vs. Phillies

-Saturday, Riley Adams and the Washington Nationals take on the Philadelphia Phillies and Matt Strahm, with the first pitch at 4:05 PM ET.
+Sunday, Riley Adams and the Washington Nationals take on the Philadelphia Phillies and Ranger Suarez, with the first pitch at 1:35 PM ET.

-He returns to action for the first time since June 3, when he went 0-for-3 against the Royals.
+In his last action (on June 4 against the Royals) he went 0-for-3.

 Riley Adams Game Info & Props vs. the Phillies